BROWSTY/CV_PROJECT/README.md

 Make sure that other common libraries such as numpy works correctly with the other library versions.

 ## Dataset
-The following drive link contain the classification trained model and the datasets used for training the two stages.
+The following drive link contain both the classification and detection trained model and the datasets used for training the two stages.

 **Drive link:**  https://drive.google.com/drive/folders/1fz9-srsO7EBUKztheth8f1W_g1DAySB_?usp=sharing